CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store, share and collaborate on code.
+People also use it for poems,book etc.

 ## Question 15